DemetriusFlores/aboutMe/README.md

 # aboutMe
-This is a class project using java script
+This is a class project using JavaScript